 Noble Oble — Back to the top

-Vineyard notes: Aptos vineyard grown sustainably without herbicides (glyphosate free), or pesticides, dry farmed.
+2018: Aptos vineyard grown sustainably without herbicides (glyphosate free), or pesticides, dry-farmed.
 Heavy coastal influence.

 Tasting Notes: An intensely distinct pinot.
 Wild black plum & cherry, herbal & smokey, hazelnut & crushed acorn.
 A very attractive build.
 A good acidity, a gentle but firm tannin, and toned flesh.